FedRAMP/continuous-reporting-cwg/README.md

-# Enforcing-and-Reporting-Continuous-Security
+# Enforcing and Reporting Continuous Security Working Group
-Repository for community collaboration in the FedRAMP 2025 Enforcing and Reporting Continuous Security Working Group.
+Welcome to the Enforcing and Reporting Continuous Security Working Group!
+Please refer to the [Working Group Charter](charter.md) for information about the goals and primary audience of the working group.